Spread the word

 Our Grants Officer can offer practical support in terms of help, advice and selected resources along with discussing potential ideas for a project.
-The Grants Officer can be contacted on 0121 523 1736 or grants[at]vegansociety[dot]com
+For more information, please contact grants[at]vegansociety[dot]com.

 We are looking for projects which engage with a predominantly non-vegan audience and aim to encourage them to go vegan and stay vegan.
 Projects that engage with the general public have a much better chance of being funded than projects which are only aimed at vegans.